 International schools in Mexico

 An international school is often the best choice for expat children.
-Attending an international school will ensure that children receive a world-class education and can attend university in their home country or anywhere else in the world.
+Attending an international school in Mexico will ensure that children receive a world-class education and can attend university in their home country or anywhere else in the world.

 Special-needs education in Mexico

-Like many other countries, Mexico is working towards inclusive education in both private and public spheres.
+Like many other countries, Mexico is working towards inclusive education in private and public spheres.
 A specialised group of professionals, part of the Unidades de Servicio y Apoyo a la Educaión Regular (USAER), assist children with disabilities in regular classroom settings.
 These professionals include speech therapists, psychologists, special-education teachers and others.

 Students with severe disabilities are not usually catered for in these settings and usually attend Centros de Atencion Multiple (CAM) for specific attention and care.